verekia/js-stack-from-scratch/10-redux/README.md

   payload: true,
 });
 ```
-Here we define an action type, `MAKE_MARK`, and a function that triggers a `MAKE_BARK` action called `makeBark`.
+Here we define an action type, `MAKE_MARK`, and a function (also known as *action creator*) that triggers a `MAKE_BARK` action called `makeBark`.
 Both are exported because we'll need them both in other files.
 This action implements the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) model, which is why it has `type` and `payload` attributes.

 - In `reducers`, create `dog-reducer.js`: